niuqun/niuqun.github.io/_pages/about.md

 News
 ======

+[2021/08] We have a paper accepted to IEEE Transactions on Vehicular Technology!

 [2021/05] We have a paper accepted to WASA 2021!

 [2020/06] We have a paper accepted to IMWUT/UbiComp 2020!